 However unlike many other MLMs which I have reviewed such as Mary Kay, Thirty-One Gifts and Organo Gold, I can’t quite call Zukul a scam just yet as they actually have some pretty good record and by good I mean clean.

-There are no abuse of power cases, members do not bully each other and there are no huge controversies which make headlines in huge media such as Forbes or The Huff Post.
+There is no abuse of power cases, members do not bully each other and there are no huge controversies that make headlines in huge media such as Forbes or The Huff Post.

 Pros and Cons

 - One of the few MLMs that have a clean record, mainly because it’s fairly new.

 - Jeremy does mingle with the members from time to time.